CoFH/cofh.github.io/docs/strongbox/index.md

 Obtaining
 ---------

-A placed strongbox can be instantly picked up by dismantling it with a [crescent hammer](/docs/crescent-hammer/).
+A placed strongbox can be instantly picked up by dismantling it with a [wrench](/docs/wrenches/).
 Its stored items and configuration are preserved in the item.
 It can also be mined using a [pickaxe](https://minecraft.gamepedia.com/Pickaxe), though this can be much slower.